girishakk/docitt/README.md

 ### Installation

 The following command should be able to run after the installation to check current node and npm Version.

-Note:
-node version should be more than- v8.0.0
+1. node version should be more than- v8.0.0

-npm version should be more than- v6.1.0
+2. npm version should be more than- v6.1.0

     $node --version
     v8.10.0